azuredevcollege/trainingdays/day4/README.md

 ![GitHub Actions](./images/github-actions.png)

 GitHub actions helps you to automate task within your software development lifcycle.
-GitHub Actiosn makes it easy to automate all your software workflows like CI/CD.
+GitHub Actions makes it easy to automate all your software workflows like CI/CD.
 Today you will dive into GitHub Actions workflows and learn how to build and deploy each microservice of the sample application.

 ### Azure Bicep